samweber320-ux/Stock-Market-Estimation/README.md

 - **Verified market data** sourced from Yahoo!
 Finance and other reputable providers.
 - **News awareness** powered by NewsAPI or local JSON files for offline use.
 - **Comprehensive technical analysis** with moving averages, MACD, RSI, Bollinger Bands, and On-Balance Volume.
+- **Top gainer intelligence** leveraging Webull and Robinhood leaderboards to extract common traits and surface a sidebar of potential momentum candidates.
 - **User uploaded datasets** that are merged with official market data prior to analysis.
 - **Transparent outputs** including the data sources used and a narrative summary of the drivers behind the estimation.